patchew-project/patchew/README.md

 - patches: a dir containing the patches in mbox format

-- step: a text file to output test steps as they go on, each line is a step.
+- step: a text file to output test steps as they go on, one step name per line.
   Useful to report failure step.

-#### Docker
+#### Security

 Docker is used to avoid running untrusted code in tester's environment.

 ##### Image

-You have to prepare a docker image in which the code will be tested.
+You have to prepare a docker image in which the testing runs.

 It's good to use a commonly available image such as ubuntu or fedora, with package customizations.
 Such as: